 Hot Work with Arc Welding

-HOT WORK WITH ARC WELDING ONLINE COURSE
+HOT WORK WITH ARC WELDING ONLINE COURSE OVERVIEW

 The term “hot work” refers to any labour that involves open flames, produces sparks, or can start a fire by other means.
 This typically includes welding, wheel or torch cutting, brazing, soldering, and grinding, but it can include other work.
 Because this type of work poses such a unique combination of both safety and health hazards to workers, it requires a substantial amount of controls.
 Thankfully, by following proper procedures and using the controls that are in place, these hazards can be greatly reduced.